Allison Legacy Series

 The Allison Legacy Series is a stock car racing series in the United States.
 It is based on 3/4 size scaled-down NASCAR Cup Series chassis utilizing a Mazda B-2200 truck engine.
 The lower-tier series has been used as a stepping stone into higher divisions.
-The cars were designed in 1996 by NASCAR driver Donnie Allison's sons Donald, Kenny, and Ronald Allison.
+The cars were designed in 1996 by NASCAR driver Donnie Allison's sons, Donald, Kenny, and Ronald Allison.

 History

 The series was conceived in 1996 by Donald, Kenny, and Ronald Allison, the sons of former NASCAR driver Donnie Allison.
 The vehicles were designed to be 3/4 size stock cars.
-Kenny Allison said that the cars were designed to be decently affordable and have decent maintenance costs yet be a class that fans can relate to.
+Kenny Allison said that the cars were designed to be of "decent cost" and have "decent maintenance costs" yet be a class that fans can "relate to".
 The cars began to compete regularly in 1998 with the formation of a national series.
 The national touring series is run out of the Allison Brothers shop at Salisbury, North Carolina.
 By 2004, eight regional touring series had formed in the United States, including the Maine Legacy Series which had Canadian dates in Quebec and Nova Scotia.

 The cars are typically raced on road courses and 0.5 mi or less short tracks.
 Feature events are typically 50 laps or less.